guardianproject/info/content/partners.md

 </p>

 <p style="text-align: left;">
   The Guardian Project is directly supported and financially sponsored by the <a href="https://tibetaction.net">Tibet Action Institute</a>.
-In addition, this project wouldn&#8217;t be anywhere without the early and  enthusiastic support of <a href="https://studentsforafreetibet.org">Students for a Free Tibet</a> and the entire Tibetan community.
+In addition, this project wouldn't be anywhere without the early and  enthusiastic support of <a href="https://studentsforafreetibet.org">Students for a Free Tibet</a> and the entire Tibetan community.
 Bhod Rangzen!
 </p>

 <p style="text-align: left;">